HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image132.png)

-**Note**: The back-end throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by compute node to the underlying data node.
+**Note:** The back-end throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by compute node to the underlying data node.

 - Display the back-end throughput data of all compute nodes in the cluster today, which is counted according to the natural day.
 - The page refreshing rate is 1 minute.